 - Raise awareness of common identity as well as diversity in the region

-- Join forces to harmonize the implementation of the Convention
+- Join forces to harmonize the implementation of the Convention in the Nordic region

 The term stakeholders refers to non-governmental organizations (NGOs), grassroot groups, institutions and individuals in all areas of living heritage.
 They act either as practitioners or as coordinating organs and hubs with a mission to practice, pass on, transfer, train, research, document or raise awareness of living heritage.

 A group of accredited NGOs plays a particular role regarding the Convention.
 They are accredited by UNESCO as experts in their field of intangible cultural heritage.
 Being accredited, requires a commitment to work in the spirit of the Convention.

 The Convention defines safeguarding strategies in the following way:

 «… measures aimed at ensuring the viability of the intangible cultural heritage, including the identification, documentation, research, preservation, protection, promotion, enhancement, transmission, particularly through formal and non-formal education, as well as the revitalization of the various aspects of such heritage.»

 The strategies may work one by one, or as a multiple in order to constitute a good practice